-Dr. Charles Jonkel has devoted his life to the study and conservation of wild bears and their habitat.
+Dr. Charles Jonkel devoted his life to the study and conservation of wild bears and their habitat.
 A pioneer of bear biology, Jonkel was one of the first four researchers to study black bears in the field after the invention of the dart gun, and the Canadian government sought him out to lead their groundbreaking research on wild polar bears.
 Jonkel died April 12, 2016 in Missoula, leaving behind a legacy of bear conservation, habitat protection, generosity and love.

-View a rough cut of the trailer (may take ~20 seconds to load.)
+View a preview here (may take ~20 seconds to load.)

 In his eight years in the Arctic, Jonkel compiled the first reliable, comprehensive scientific database on wild polar bears.
 Realizing the cultural importance of the polar bear hunt to Native people and its vital place in their subsistence lifestyle, Jonkel fought for and secured Native hunting rights in Canada.
 He and others set up the Polar Bear Specialist Group of the International Union for Conservation of Nature (IUCN), creating a framework for cooperation among the five countries with polar bear populations, a model for all IUCN specialist groups.
 Jonkel co-drafted and was signator of the International Agreement on Polar Bear Conservation (Oslo 1973), which mandated the regulation of sport hunting while protecting indigenous subsistence hunting rights.

-If you would like to make a tax deductible donation to the film project, enter any amount below and click “Donate.”
-You will be transferred to the film project’s secure page at Google Wallet.
+If you would like to make a tax deductible donation to the film project, click “Donate” below and you will be transferred to the film project’s secure page at PayPal.

 After nearly a decade working on polar bears, Dr. Jonkel returned to Montana where he taught wildlife biology at the University of Montana.
 His Border Grizzly Project was one of the most comprehensive studies of grizzly bears and their habitat requirements ever conducted.
 As a result, for the first time ever, policymakers and biologists were forced to examine the cumulative effects of all human activities and all other impacts on wildlife, rather than just the immediate, direct impacts of a specific project.
 Jonkel went on to direct research on aversive conditioning, testing the effects of potential bear repellents on black and grizzly bears.

-And yet, there is still another side to Charles Jonkel – the obsessive gardener, devoted grandfather, the quirky character who gives out handmade leis at the Missoula farmer’s market, a survivor of the Great Depression who can find a use or a recipe for literally anything.
-Jonkel treats everybody with the same respect and generosity, whether he is talking to an esteemed biologist or a homeless man down on his luck.
-Jonkel’s spirit touches everyone he meets.
+And yet, there was still another side to Charles Jonkel – the passionate gardener, devoted grandfather, the quirky character who gives out handmade leis at the Missoula farmer’s market, a survivor of the Great Depression who can find a use or a recipe for literally anything.
+Jonkel treated everybody with the same respect and generosity, whether he is talking to an esteemed biologist or a homeless man down on his luck.
+Jonkel’s spirit touched everyone he met.

-To celebrate the life and work of Dr. Jonkel, Dr. Frank Tyro, Matt Anderson, and Shannon Donahue have teamed up to create a documentary about the man and his life.
-The film will examine “the vanishing world of Chuck Jonkel,” focusing on the vanishing Arctic as well as the quirky world of one of the most interesting characters of our time.
-The documentary team has been screening and preserving film reels of Jonkel’s work in the Arctic, collecting Jonkel’s stories, and interviewed colleagues, friends, and family.
+To celebrate the life and work of Dr. Jonkel, Dr. Frank Tyro, Matt Anderson, and Shannon Donahue teamed up to create a documentary about the man and his life.
+The film examines “the vanishing world of Chuck Jonkel,” focusing on the vanishing Arctic as well as the quirky world of one of the most interesting characters of our time.
+The documentary team preserved film reels of Jonkel’s work in the Arctic, collected Jonkel’s stories, and interviewed colleagues, friends, and family.
 The film premieres April 20th, 2017 at the 40th International Wildlife Film Festival in Missoula.

 About the Documentary Team